 Inits current state, the cryptocurrency market is largely unregulated and still finding its feet.
 One report, presented to the SEC in March, showed that around 95 percent of cryptocurrency trading volume reported by exchanges was faked; exchanges commonly sold coins and bought them back themselves.
 A lack of regulation can hurt investors: in one instance, the owner of what was Canada’s biggest currency exchange, QuadrigaCX, died—taking the keys to the funds with him—meaning that up to $190 million of investors’ money was stuck in exchanges.
 Yet regulators are starting to make progress.
 Exchanges like Binance and Coinbase are working with regulators, like the CFTC, the SEC, and the NYDFS, to regulate the market, and the SEC are considering cryptocurrencies seriously.

 As always, only invest the amount of money into crypto that you can afford to lose.
 If you spend your whole life savings on crypto, and the market bottoms out, you will come to regret your gamble.
 Remember that you are part of a new technology that is still finding its feet, and be cautious about how you invest.
 Need some more help getting started?
-Take precautions to stay safe, such as keeping the keys to your wallet secret, holding your assets in non-custodial, cold-wallets, and only investing in exchanges backed by regulators.Buy and sell thousands of stocks and funds with just a few taps, all commission-free.
+Take precautions to stay safe, learn more about crypto so you know what you're getting into and be familiar with cryptocurrency tools.
+Keep the keys to your wallet secret, holding your assets in non-custodial, cold-wallets, and only investing in exchanges backed by regulators.Buy and sell thousands of stocks and funds with just a few taps, all commission-free.
 Get started with Wealthsimple Trade.